 Ready to move in and meet your new MU family?
 Here you’ll find the forms you need and see our requirements and eligibility statement for living on campus.
 Do you still need some convincing?
 Read about the benefits of living on a college campus.

-After submitting the $100 enrollment deposit, please complete the New Student Housing Living Arrangement Form.
+After submitting the $200 MU Deposit, please complete the New Student Housing Living Arrangement Form.

 Please complete the Returning Student Living Arrangement Form.

-Because of the high-value MU places on-campus community living, all single undergraduate students under the age of 21 taking 12 credits or more are required to live in residence hall housing by the first day of the semester.
+Because of the high-value MU places on-campus community living, all single undergraduate students under the age of 21 enrolled at least 3/4 time or more are required to live in residence hall housing by the first day of the semester.
 Exceptions to this policy are made for students living with parents or family members over the age of 30.